 The most common issue for buffering on Netflix is a slow internet connection.
-Therefore, check if you have a fast internet connection to stream Netflix content.
+Therefore, the first and foremost option is to check if you have a fast internet connection to stream Netflix content.
 You can check your internet speed on Fast.com.
 The website shows if your internet is fast enough to stream online videos.

 The simplest and quickest way to resolve a slow internet connection is to see if your modem is working correctly, and a quick restart will do the job.
 Turn off your internet router and remove the plug from the socket.
 Now, wait ten minutes and restart your router.
 Go and check again if your internet speed is restored.
 If not, use the following method.